 As a sushi fan since the ‘80s, I transitioned smoothly to tuna poke, which is originally a Hawaiian raw tuna salad with an Asian vinaigrette.
-One of my favorite lunch (and happy hour) spots is Silver, a brasserie in Bethesda, MD (opening this month in Cathedral Heights in DC, too).
+One of my favorite lunch (and happy hour) spots is Silver, a brasserie in Bethesda, MD and Washington, DC.
 When I eat there, one of my favorite things to order is the tuna poke bowl with quinoa, created by their chef, Ype Von Hengst.
 I find that when I eat it for a meal, I feel full but nourished, rather than heavy.
 Chef Ype was kind enough to give me some suggestions to create my own version at home.

 I made this for a homecoming dinner for our 20-year-old son Solomon, during his brief visit between working at his university in Philadelphia and his departure for Melbourne, Australia, for a semester abroad.
 He said the tuna poke bowl was perfect and he wouldn’t change a thing, and my husband Andrew, who usually is full of suggestions, concurred.